The CheSSE project logo, link to frontpage

 For practical examples, please see: Waste Management

-The Waste Framework Directive (WFD) lays down some basic waste management principles: it requires that waste is managed without endangering human health and harming the environment, and in particular without risk to water, air, soil, plants or animals, without causing a nuisance through noise or odours, and without adversely affecting the countryside or places of special interest.
+The Waste Framework Directive (WFD) lays down some fundamental principles for waste management: It requires that waste is managed without endangering human health or harming the environment.
+This includes preventing risks to water, air, soil, plants, and animals, avoiding nuisances caused by noise or odours, and without adversely affecting the countryside or places of special interest.

-Reducing the amount of waste and reducing the hazardous content of the waste is regarded as the highest priority according to the Waste Hierarchy.
+According to the Waste Hierarchy, reducing the amount of waste and reducing the hazardous content of the waste is the top priority.

 The waste hierachy pyramid model: A bottom-up pyramid is vertical divided into five sections.
 The upper and widest section of the pyramid is: Prevention.
 The second section of the pyramid is: Preparing for re-use.
 The third section of the pyramid is: Recycling.The fourth section of the pyramid is: Recovery.
 The last and smallest section at the bottom of the pyramid is: Disposal.